 Biological nitrogen removal technologies appear to be the most cost-effective method of nitrogen removal at this time.
-In the spring of 2003, the Water Environment Research Foundation research project Sustainable Technology for Achieving Very Low Nitrogen and Phosphorus Effluent Levels17 commenced.
-This 2-year project assessed a variety of technologies to develop information about the feasibility and cost benefits of nutrient reduction.
-MWRA is looking into the final report of the study for consideration at Deer Island.
+In the spring of 2003, the Water Environment Research Foundation embarked on a research project, Sustainable Technology for Achieving Very Low Nitrogen and Phosphorus Effluent Levels.19 This 2-year project assessed a variety of technologies to develop information about the feasibility and cost benefits of nutrient reduction.
+WERF determined that among advanced treatment processes, membrane separation technology in the form of membrane bioreactors and SHARON/Anammox applications have emerged as promising alternatives to conventional nutrient removal processes.
 Additional considerations in the selection of alternative options include separate treatment of residual processing return flows at Fore River, decreasing methanol requirements, and utilizing the existing pilot plant to study nitrification rates.